Vitello (film)

 Vitello is a 2018 animated comedy-drama film directed by Dorte Bengtson in her directorial debut, and co-written by Bengtson and Kim Fupz Aakeson.
-It is based on a series of children's books by the same name by Aakeson and Niels Bo Bojesen.
+It is based on a series of children's books by the same name by Aakeson and illustrated by Niels Bo Bojesen.
 The voice cast includes Samuel Søby Bang as the titular character and Sidse Babett Knudsen as his mother, along with Bodil Jørgensen, Nicolaj Kopernikus, and Birthe Neumann.